Mary Hockenberry Meyer

 Online learning is equally as effective as traditional classroom training for Master gardeners

-Dr. Meyer is responsible for the development and coordination of statewide multi-media educational programs in environmental and consumer horticulture, including sustainable home landscapes.
+Dr. Meyer is Program Leader for Horticulture in Extension.
+Working with several Extension Educators, Dr. Meyer helps to coordinate statewide multi-media educational programs in environmental and consumer and commercial horticulture, including sustainable home landscapes.
 Her main office is at the Minnesota Landscape Arboretum where one of the largest ornamental grass collections is on display for the public.
-Sarah Elliot, a former Water Resources graduate student working with Dr. Meyer, measured the effect of the Arboretum’s rain garden and has published information on the rain garden and run off model at the Arboretum.
+Sarah Elliot, a former Water Resources graduate student working with Dr. Meyer, measured the effect of the Arboretum’s rain garden (.pdf) and has published information on the rain garden and run off model at the Arboretum (.pdf).

 - Miller, D. R., R. J. Mugaas, M. H. Meyer, and E. Watkins.
 2013.
 Performance of Low-maintenance Turfgrass Mixtures and Blends.
 HortTechnology23:610-612.